LineaLabs/lineapy/docs/source/rfcs/0005-control-flow.md

 # We split the while loop into two while loops, one which updates the state
 # and one which updates the stdout, so that we can slice on each

-# The inital state for the namespace loop just has the namesapce
+# The initial state for the namespace loop just has the namespace
 namespace_init = setitems(
     getattr(state, "namespace"),
     "s",